 Scott is an Acroyoga & Natural and Functional movement teacher, certified Personal Trainer, and Thai Massage practitioner.
 Travelling to Northern Thailand, Scott has studied under some of the living legends of Thai Massage, including Chatchoi of the Sunshine Thai Massage School in the Lahu Village, Jack Chaiya, and Pichest Boonthume.
 Each of these teachers has contributed specific styles and techniques to Scott's body of knowledge, which he combines and shares with his students.
 Scott believes compassionate and healing touch is an essential part of the human experience and is moved to give people the tools to take care of their loved ones and fellow humans through the gift of Thai Massage.

-EBONY PRINS: Ebony is a Yoga & Acroyoga teacher & has been working within the field of bodywork for the last 10 years.
-Trained as a remedial massage therapist with a focus on deep tissue, trigger points, myofascial release, lymphatic drainage & cupping, Ebony went on to further her bodywork journey studying Thai massage techniques and the art of therapeutic flying in Indonesia and Thailand.
-Her passion for bodywork continued to lead her to train as a Kahuna bodyworker, and learning the foundations of polynesian bone and joint massage.
+Ebony is a Yoga & Acroyoga teacher & has been working within the field of bodywork for the last 10 years.
+Ebony primarily trained as a remedial massage therapist with a focus on deep tissue massage, trigger point therapy, myofascial release, lymphatic drainage & cupping.
+She then continued her bodywork journey and studied Thai massage techniques and the art of therapeutic flying in Indonesia and Thailand.
+Her passion for bodywork continued and led her to train as a Kahuna bodyworker at Mette’s institute as well as the foundations of polynesian bone and joint massage.